Ian Terry

-Ian Patrick Terry (born March 19, 1991) is the winner of the American reality television show Big Brother 14 in 2012 and competed in Big Brother: All Stars in 2020. and a contestant of Reality GameMasters in 2013.
+Ian Patrick Terry (born March 19, 1991) is the winner of the American reality television show Big Brother 14 in 2012 and competed on Big Brother: All Stars in 2020.
+He was also a contestant on Reality Gamemasters in 2013 and season 4 of The Traitors.

 Education

 Terry graduated from Shaler Area High School in the Pittsburgh suburb of Shaler.